deepgram-starters/node-transcription/Starter-01/README.md

 <!-- Requires a deepgram.toml file correctly formatted to launch with the Deepgram CLI -->

-Having installed the [Deepgram CLI](https://github.com/deepgram-devs/deepgram-cli), run [`deepgram generate blank-template-project`] to clone and set up [[deepgram-starters/project-template](https://github.com/deepgram-starters/project-template)] on your machine.
+Having installed the [Deepgram CLI](https://github.com/deepgram-devs/deepgram-cli), run [`deepgram generate deepgram-node-starter`] to clone and set up [[deepgram-starters/deepgram-node-starter](https://github.com/deepgram-starters/deepgram-node-starter)] on your machine.

 ### Glitch Remix